Luke 3

 And he answered and said to them, The one that has two tunics, let him impart to the one that has none; and the one that has food, let him do likewise.

-Comments Luke 3:10-11 John is a messenger of the Lord and tells people what the Lord has given him.
-As written in this verse, we can see clearly what the Lord expects humans to do to one another.
-They should be generous to one another as the word says here.
+John was a messenger of the Lord and told people what the Lord had given him.
+This verse clearly explains what the Lord expects humans to do to one another.
+They should be generous to one another, as the word says here.

 And also came tax collectors to be baptized, and they said to him, Teacher, what shall we do?